zhangboheng/Easy-Web-TV-M3u8/README.md

   - Support to search and read manga
   - Support to remark your favorite channels, movies, series...
   - Support to play random channels
-  - Support to select source websites
+  - Support to control and select source websites
   - more...

 # Screenshot